What international destinations are reopening to tourists?

 The Maldives has recorded around 1,457 confirmed cases and five Covid-19 deaths so far.

-“Hopefully, in the next three months, the Maldives will become the first Covid-19 free country in the Asia region,” during an online meeting of the Maldivian Parliament.
+“We are planning to reopen our borders for visitors in July 2020,” read an official statement issued by the Ministry of Tourism on May 30.

-“We are conducting surveys to start safe tourism when we hit that path.”
+“We also want to assure our guests that they will not be charged any additional fees to enter the Maldives.”

-Travelers who made the trip must have a confirmed reservation at a tourist facility with a “Safe Tourism License” as well as a special $ 100 tourist visa available for those committed to spending a minimum of 14 days in the country.
+Travelers traveling must have a confirmed reservation at a tourist facility with a “Safe Tourism License” as well as a special tourist visa available for those committed to spending a minimum of 14 days in the country.

 Visitors must also present a valid medical certificate confirming that they are free of Covid-19.

-The Maldives received over 1.7 million visitors in 2019 and the number was expected to increase to two million in 2020.
+Maldives received more than 1.7 million visitors in 2019 and the destination expected the numbers to rise to two million in 2020.

 St. Lucia